oracle/docker-images/OracleDatabase/README.md

 	   -e: creates image based on 'Enterprise Edition'
 	   -s: creates image based on 'Standard Edition 2'
 	   -x: creates image based on 'Express Edition'
+	   -p: Password for Oracle Database admin accounts (will be generated if omitted)
 	   -i: Ignores the MD5 checksums

 	* select one edition only: -e, -s, or -x